 Instructions:

-- Optional: Mix 5–10 drops of essential oil with 1 cup baking soda for a fresh vibe.
+- Optional: stir 5–10 drops of essential oil into 1 cup of baking soda first.

-Why It Works: Baking soda acts like a sponge for bad smells and gently scrubs away light stains, making your DIY upholstery cleaning a breeze.
+Why It Works: Baking soda acts like a sponge for bad smells and gently scrubs away light stains, making the job a breeze.

 Best For: Pet odors, fresh spills, or a quick refresh before a deeper clean.